bitDaft/Project-TE/note.md

   - the 2nd methos is simpler to implement as it is a simple copy to the built in array with just some constrain checks.
   - this will force that the mixing of these two sections will not be possible. one will be of free form and the other type will be region defined.
   - i dont think separating the two of them is that much of a problem.
   - so now lets get onto defining the tileset class.

+  - the tileset class has been defined.
+  - now lets see how we cam implement this in the loader file.
+  - for the loader file we will need to create a new struct with the data to be passed in the constructor.
+  - lets go to the TE-loader and define this new resource and integrate it into this.